aidencuneo/Quokka/README.md

 ## Improved Arithmetic Operations

-Arithmetic between integers will soon be majorly improved, and we're hoping to be able to perform mathematical operations on all types of natural numbers with 100% accuracy in the near future.
+Arithmetic between integers will soon be majorly improved, and we're hoping to be able to perform mathematical operations on a wider range of numbers with high accuracy in the near future.

 ## Breadcrumbs/Traceback system